arron0/testit/readme.md

 - Version 1.* is compatible with PHPUnit 3.7.*
 - Version 2.* is compatible with PHPUnit 4.*

-We are running our unit tests against PHP versions 5.3, 5.4 and 5.5 and against HHVM.
+We are running our unit tests against PHP versions 5.3, 5.4, 5.5, 7 and against HHVM.

 Please report any bugs into GitHub.
 Thank you.